Labels

 Tier: Free, Premium, Ultimate Offering: GitLab.com, Self-managed, GitLab Dedicated

 Labels are a key part of issue boards.
-With labels you can:

-• Categorize epics, issues, and merge requests using colors and descriptive titles like bug, feature request, or docs.
+• Categorize items using colors and descriptive titles like bug, feature request, or docs.

-• Search lists of issues, merge requests, and epics, as well as issue boards.
+• Search lists and boards.

 Types of labels